Kami-Suwa Station

 Kami-Suwa Station (上諏訪駅, Kami-Suwa-eki) is a railway station on the Chuo Main Line in Suwa, Nagano, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Kami-Suwa Station is served by the Chuo Main Line with through trains to and from Shinjuku in Tokyo.
 It is located 201.9 kilometers from Tokyo Station.

 Station layout

 The station has one side platform and one island platform serving three tracks.
 The station has a "Midori no Madoguchi" staffed ticket office and a View Plaza travel agency.

 Platforms

 History

 The station opened on 25 November 1905.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.
+Station numbering introduced on the line from February 2025, with the station being assigned number CO52.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 4,367 passengers daily (boarding passengers only).
 The passenger figures for previous years are as shown below.